In our last post, we reproduced the

 -

-The SCA identifies the dependencies your software is based on.
+Identify the dependencies on which your software is based.

 -